Tourism in Cuba: Internal migration

-Tourist vs Cuban hotels
+Socio-economic divisions

-Between 1992 and 2008, in order to gain the much-needed hard currency, some hotels and resorts were opened only to foreign tourists, leading to accusations of "tourism apartheid".
+Between 1992 and 2008, to gain the much-needed hard currency, some hotels and resorts were opened only to foreign tourists, leading to accusations of "tourism apartheid".
 The policy was reversed by the Cuban government in 2008.

 Cuba's tourism policies of the early 1990s, which were driven by the government's pressing need to earn hard currency, had a major impact on the underlying egalitarianism espoused by the Cuban revolution.
 Two parallel economies and societies quickly emerged, divided by their access to the newly legalized U.S. dollar.
-Those having access to dollars through contact with the lucrative tourist industry suddenly found themselves at a distinct financial advantage over professional, industrial and agricultural workers.
+Those having access to dollars through contact with the lucrative tourist industry suddenly found themselves at a distinct financial advantage over professional, industrial, and agricultural workers.

-To ensure the isolation of international tourism from Cuban society, tourism was to be promoted in enclave resorts where, as much as possible, tourists would be segregated from Cuban society.
+To ensure the isolation of international tourism from Cuban society, tourism was to be promoted in enclave resort where, as much as possible, tourists would be segregated from Cuban society.
 This was not lost on the average Cuban citizen, and the government tourism policy soon began to be referred to as "enclave tourism" and "tourism apartheid".

 In 1992, as Cuba entered a period of severe economic austerity, Fidel Castro defended the newly instituted policies in a speech to the Cuban National Assembly.
-He described the moves as an economic necessity that would need to be maintained for as long as the country had a need for foreign currency.
+He described the moves as an economic necessity that would need to be maintained for as long as the country needed foreign currency.
 According to Castro, the government was "pondering formulas" that would allow Cubans to use some of the tourist facilities as a reward for outstanding work, but he believed that giving Cubans access to amenities at the expense of paying foreign tourists would ultimately be a counterproductive move for the economy.

 Until 1997, contact between tourists and Cubans was de facto outlawed, and Cubans seen in contact with tourists were regarded as potential thieves by police.
 Global human-rights groups' complaints, and the upcoming visit of Pope John Paul II, helped cause an about-face, although such contact was still frowned upon.
 Police often demanded identification checks of any Cubans seen in contact with tourists.
-Tourist identification was usually not checked unless the tourist has dark skin and was mistaken for Cuban.
+Tourist identification was usually not checked unless the tourist had dark skin and was mistaken for Cuban.
 Despite the restrictions, average Cubans thrive on Cuba's tourist industry, and many simply see the policy as inevitable.

 The policy of restricting certain hotels and services to tourists was ended by the government of Raúl Castro in March 2008.
 As well as officially allowing Cubans to stay in any hotel, the change also opened access to previously restricted areas such as Cayo Coco.
 Government-run tour agencies began special offers aimed at the general population, allowing them to spend a few days in beach resorts.